btogno/open-sustainable-finance-data/README.md

 ## Known limitations

 These are properties of the instrument, not defects to be fixed by a pull request.
-They are stated here so nobody cites a number without them.
+They are stated here as a transparence mesure.

 - **One coder.** The corpus was coded by a single reader with no second-coder agreement statistic.
 Borderline calls between `Partial` and `Raw Data`, in